Storylet Studio

 Import from file

-Click Import from file, pick a .storyletstudio you exported earlier (or one a collaborator sent you), and the app reads it and shows a confirm dialog summarising what will be deleted from this storyworld and what will be created from the file.
+Click Import from file, pick a .storyletstudio you exported earlier (or one a collaborator sent you), and the app reads it and shows a confirm dialog spelling out what will be deleted from this storyworld and what will be created from the file.
 Confirm to overwrite.

-The storyworld's identity is preserved across the replace:
+The storyworld keeps its identity across the replace:

 • The storyworld keeps its current name in this workspace, even if the file's recorded name is different (the file's name is shown in the dialog for reference only).